exogen/pacific-time-offset/README.md

 - Pacific Time.
 - U.S. policy effective 2007 onwards.

-This will necessarily be correct for dates before 2007 or for territories where this policy does not apply.
+This will not necessarily be correct for dates before 2007 or for territories where this policy does not apply.

 ## Usage